Reporting Alleged Sexual Misconduct

 Defining Sexual Misconduct

 The Student Handbook provides a comprehensive (though not all-encompassing) list of behaviors that the College considers Sexual Misconduct.
 The behaviors include intentional non-consensual touching and non-consensual sexual activity.
-It is important to note that one who is mentally or physically helpless cannot provide effective consent.
-Intoxication by alcohol or drugs can produce a state of mental or physical helplessness.
+It is important to note that one who is mentally or physically impaired cannot provide effective consent.
+Intoxication by alcohol or drugs can produce a state of mental or physical impairment.

 The Handbook's Code of Conduct applies on College property and may apply when conduct adversely affects the College community.
 Since sexual misconduct is such a serious violation, the Code often will apply to such conduct even if it is alleged to have occurred off campus.